WordPress/gutenberg/packages/edit-navigation/README.md

 ### Block-based Mode

-If desired, themes are able to opt into _rendering_ complete block-based menus.
-This allows for arbitrarily complex Navigation block structures to be used in an existing theme whilst still ensuring the navigation data is still _saved_ to the existing (post type powered) Menus system.
+If desired, themes are able to opt into _rendering_ complete block-based menus using the Navigation Editor.
+This allows for arbitrarily complex navigation block structures to be used in an existing theme whilst still ensuring the navigation data is still _saved_ to the existing (post type powered) Menus system.

-Themes can opt into this by declaring:
+Themes can opt into this behaviour by declaring:

 ```php
 add_theme_support( 'block-nav-menus' );
 ```

 This unlocks significant additional capabilities in the Navigation Editor.
-For example, by default, the Navigation Editor screen only allows link blocks to be inserted into a navigation.
+For example, by default, [the Navigation Editor screen only allows _link_ (`core/navigation-link`) blocks to be inserted into a navigation](https://github.com/WordPress/gutenberg/blob/7fcd57c9a62c232899e287f6d96416477d810d5e/packages/edit-navigation/src/filters/disable-inserting-non-navigation-blocks.js).
 When a theme opts into `block-nav-menus` however, users are able to add non-link blocks to a navigation using the Navigation Editor screen, including:

 -   `core/navigation-link`.
 -   `core/social`.